 ONE CORPORATION AND ONE PERSON- BUT TWO SOLUTIONS

 Because the shareholder will often pledge their personal liability on corporate debts, two decisions must be made.
 One, does the individual shareholder need to file bankruptcy?
 Often the answer is yes.
-The second, question is, assuming the corporations debts exceed the value of the corporation, what do you do with the corporation?
+The second question is, assuming the corporation's debts exceed the value of the corporation, what do you do with the corporation?
+It's important to understand how personal bankruptcy can affect the business.
+The personal bankruptcy affect can include halting lawsuits against the business owner, but it may not stop creditors from pursuing the corporation itself.

 If the shareholder wants to continue the business, it will be hard to use the same corporate shell because the corporate creditors can sue the corporation and levy on the corporation’s bank accounts.
 Well, that sucks.
 So, what do you do?